JayaswalPrateek/MyCSnotesForME/Algorithms.md

 ```

 # <mark style="background: #FFB86CA6;">Matrices</mark>
-- assuming square matrices are of order n start from index 1 and arrays start from index 0 so i, j is actually i-1, j-1
+- <mark style="background: #D2B3FFA6;">assuming square matrices are of order n start from index 1 and arrays start from index 0 so i, j is actually i-1, j-1</mark>
-- 2-D arrays can quickly get inefficient and end up wasting memory by storing information we don't need.
+- <mark style="background: #D2B3FFA6;">2-D arrays can quickly get inefficient</mark> and end up wasting memory by storing information we don't need.
 Still they can be quickly read due to contagious memory allocations
-- a diagonal matrix has all non diagonal elements equal to zero and the amount of space wasted increases as we increase order of a diagonal matrix
+- <mark style="background: #D2B3FFA6;">a diagonal matrix has all non diagonal elements equal to zero and the amount of space wasted increases as we increase order of a diagonal matrix</mark>
-	- which can instead be represented by a linear array of just the diagonal elements
+	- which <mark style="background: #BBFABBA6;">can instead be represented by a linear array of just the diagonal elements</mark>
-	- so when i equals j then use ith or jth index of the linear array else use 0
+	- so when i equals j then use ith or jth index of the linear array else use 0 and <mark style="background: #BBFABBA6;">this is called mapping</mark>
 	- as performing operations on a diagonal matrix introduces lot of redundancy in the operations as we perform more operations on the zeroes instead of the diagonal elements
-- a lower triangular matrix has all elements above the diagonal equal to zero(excluding the diagonal as well)
+- <mark style="background: #D2B3FFA6;">a lower triangular matrix has all elements above the diagonal equal to zero(excluding the diagonal)</mark>
 	- element at i,j is 0 when `i<j` and non-zero for `i>=j`
 	- total number of non zero elements is `n(n+1)/2` and total number of zero elements are `(n^2)-(n(n+1)/2) = n(n-1)/2`
 	- to store the elements below diagonal and including diagonal elements we need a linear array of size `n(n+1)2`